Euzebius/euzebius.github.io/content/page/about/index.md

 ---
 title: About Euz and this blog
-description: New playuer, who dis?
+description: New player, who dis?
 Why a blog in 2025?
 date: '2025-04-23'
 aliases:
   - about-me